Rajbirsingh05/Devops-assessment/README.md

 # Devops-assessment - End to end Summary of the assessment
-## Assumptions & consideration
+## Assumptions & Deviations
 -  Two natGatway deployed per AZ, deviated from architecture
 -  ALB acess log setup, storage destination is s3
 -  SSL confifured , used ACM service to generate public certificate
 -  Entire network like VPC, subnet, IG, nat gateway, route table and associates created using terraform
 -  Rest everything setup by using console
+-  Setup DNS using route 53
+-  selected Us-West-1 region

 ## Network & Connectivity